Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

  This means:

 No real user logic is connected
 Only debug_regs is active
 Our design is basically a dummy wrapper

-What This Means for ORFS
+What This Means for ORFS:

 We DO NOT need full SoC RTL
  We only need:
 user_project_wrapper.v